Why Does My Car Make a Clicking Noise When I Try to Start It?

 What tools do I need to troubleshoot the issue?

 To determine the click sound, you can use common tools such as a multimeter for voltage testing, wrenches to tighten battery terminals, and a flashlight to search in tight spaces.
 A jump starter is also convenient when checking batteries.
+Some electronic diagnostic tools can be helpful in detecting faults in the ignition and battery systems, including waveform analysis, which helps identify signal interruptions.

 How to Prevent Clicking Noises When Starting My Car?